-4-5s Class (Eagles with Pre-K Extension): In addition to above, one parent participates in the additional day each week (two teachers will also be working on the additional day).
+4-5s Class (Eagles with Pre-K Extension): In addition to above, one third of the parents participate in the additional day each week.

 Attendance: Members are responsible for informing the Cooperative if they are unable to attend the preschool session.
 It is the Class Executive Committee's responsibility, in conjunction with the All-School Board, to determine if a member's absences are interfering with the Cooperative's operation.
 If so, the Class Executive Committee may recommend that the Board, in the best interest of the Cooperative, dismiss that member according to the Policies and Procedures.